 If you can't see the organization you are looking for, find out what could be the possible reasons.

-There are different ways to control who can join your organization:
+In the Plan and Billing page there are different ways to control who can join your organization:

 - Allow new people to join: team members with access on the Git provider will be able to join Codacy automatically and your billing will be updated accordingly.